 ※Peach, About Peach

 Jetstar Japan is actually one of the joint ventures of Japan Airlines and other companies which began its domestic flight service in 2012.
 They have a price beat guarantee (with certain conditions applying) which shows they are committed to keeping the costs down for customers.

 Here are just some general tips when booking your flights.

-As emphasized throughout this article, booking early can mean major discounts in overall cost.
+Booking early can mean major discounts in overall cost.
 However, make sure to check whether you can change your flight plans if there’s a chance that your plans could change.
 Also, waiting until the last minute may mean a flight costs more than a shinkansen ticket in the case of domestic travel, so you might have to choose between cost and time in those cases.

 Sometimes there’s several airports in roughly the same region.
 Make sure to do your research and see which one is more convenient for you once you’re there.
 For example, Tokyo can be accessed by both Haneda and Narita Airports.
 While Haneda is much closer to the metropolitan area of Tokyo, Narita may offer more flights from where you are or better times despite being further away.
 Make sure to weigh your options!